Why is WSDOT

 The Olympic Drive NW overpass on State Route 16 was struck by an oversized load.
-WSDOT is repairing the damaged bridge girder by installing a new girder on the westbound half of the bridge.
-In addition, the westbound lanes will be restriped to gain higher vertical clearance.
+WSDOT is repairing the damaged bridge girder after installing a new girder on the westbound half of the bridge.
+In addition, the westbound lanes were restriped to gain higher vertical clearance.
 A Variable Message Sign (VMS) will also be installed.

 The End Result

 This project will repair the Olympic Drive NW overpass.